Esper89/Subnautica-TerrainPatcher/dist-readme.md

 ## Repo

-TerrainPatcher's source code and documentation can be found on the [GitHub repo](https://github.com/Esper89/Subnautica-TerrainPatcher).
+Terrain Patcher's source code and documentation can be found on the [GitHub repo](https://github.com/Esper89/Subnautica-TerrainPatcher).

 ## License